 Dental Plan Features

-For details concerning each Milwaukee County dental plan, review the annual benefits open enrollment booklet for a comparison of Dental plans.
+For details concerning each Milwaukee County dental plan, review the benefit booklet for a comparison of Dental plans.
 There is a plan-by-plan comparison of the different benefit levels available through each plan.

 Before enrolling, think through your dental care needs when considering your dental plan options.
 Once enrolled, you cannot change your plan until the next open enrollment period.